Kandadji Dam: Environmental, social and downstream impact

 Negative social impacts include the resettlement of almost 35,000 people from 15 villages, loss of infrastructure (a national road, boreholes, clinics, schools, mosques, slaughterhouses, markets and grain mills) and loss of about 7,000 ha of agricultural land.
 According to a 2007 report by UNEP's Dams and Development Project, which itself was a follow-up activity to a report by the World Commission on Dams, the Kandadji project "serves as a useful example of the projection and estimation of social effects, which appears to have been widely encompassing, covering both negative impacts and benefits".
 These impacts were "projected at an early stage in project planning, enabling issues and potential impacts to be addressed in subsequent planning phases".

 The project is expected to improve the river's ecology, which has suffered from a 30% decline in river flows since the 1970s.
 The dam would regulate flows.
 According to press reports from Nigeria, the project would reduce the river flow to Nigeria by at least 10 percent, thus jeopardizing power production from two existing dams in Nigeria and meaning a "colossal loss (...) to the agricultural capacity of (Nigerian) states that border the River Niger".
 However, according to the 2008 environmental assessment of the project, the "modifications of the quantities of water flowing into the Niger River as a result of the Kandadji dam will be minimal in Nigeria".
 The average loss through evaporation and modification of the Niger River water flows in Nigeria will be low (2.3% at Jebba) and there will be positive impacts by improving the minimum water level in Nigeria.

+Developments

+In August 2023 Afrik21.africa reported that China Gezhouba Group Company (CGGC), the then engineering, procurement and construction (EPC) contractor had suspend construction work on the project, following the 2023 Nigerien coup d'état.
+The resultant economic sanctions imposed by the European Union, the World Bank and ECOWAS made it impossible for CGGC to pay its subcontractors and its workers.
+Construction may resume if and when those sanctions are lifted.